Courtship: India

 Transsexuals and eunuchs have begun using Internet services in some states in India.

 The practice of courtship runs against some religious traditions, and one particular Hindu group Sri Ram Sena threatened to "force unwed couples" to marry, if they were discovered courtship on Valentine's Day; a fundamentalist leader said "drinking and dancing in bars and celebrating this day has nothing to do with Hindu traditions."
 The threat sparked a protest via the Internet which resulted in cartloads of pink panties being sent to the fundamentalist leader's office. as part of the Pink Chaddi Campaign (Pink Underwear/Panties Campaign).
 Another group, Akhil Bharatiya Hindu Mahasabha, threatened to do the same, for which it was severely mocked online and on the day after Valentine's Day, had protesters outside its Delhi headquarters, with people (mockingly) complaining that it did not fulfill its "promise", with some having come with materials for the wedding rituals.

 In India, parents sometimes participate in websites designed to match couples, with some offering to organize double or group socialising.

 Japan

 There is a type of courtship called Omiai in which parents hire a matchmaker to give resumes and pictures to potential mates for their approval, leading to a formal meeting with parents and matchmaker attending.
-If the couple has a few rendezvous, they're often pressured by the matchmaker and parents to decide whether or not to marry.
+If the couple has a few rendezvous, they are often pressured by the matchmaker and parents to decide whether or not to marry.